 - The members of each household and their relationships with the child; and

 - If the child is deemed to be mature enough to voice a rational opinion, the child’s opinion may be considered.

 When the child spends a greater amount of time in one household, this is considered to be his or her primary residence.
 Often, this parent receives child support to help cover the child’s household expenses like groceries and utilities.
 This parent also has priority to claim the child as a dependent on his or her tax return, but may permit the other parent to claim the child.

 Draper Law Office Advocates for Divorcing and Divorced Parents

 Before you begin the divorce process, speak with an experienced divorce lawyer about what you can expect from your parenting plan based on the circumstances of your case.
-Contact Draper Law Office today online or by calling 866-767-4711 to set up your free, no-obligation consultation in one of our three Central Florida offices.
+Contact Draper Law Office today online or by calling 866-767-4711 to set up your free, no-obligation consultation in one of our two Central Florida offices.